Filtering

 • See only those who completed a certain Goal (e.g., “Book a Demo”)

-• Find new or uncontacted leads
+• Find new or uncontacted contacts

 • Segment by campaign tag or keyword